How to Buy a Whole or Half Pig

-Our buying window for custom pork orders is open through August 30th on a first come, first serve basis.
-Get more details and download our order form here.
+Our buying window for custom pork orders will open in October 2017 on a first come, first serve basis.

 One of the most economical ways to buy meat is in bulk, direct from the farmer.
 Not only do you get to know the farmer and how the animal was raised, but you have the advantage of getting the meat butchered the way you want.
 At Monnett Farms, we sell sides of beef and pork as well as whole lambs and goat.

 We often get questions about ordering sides of beef and pork, so we thought we’d take a little time and answer a few commonly asked questions and offer advice for folks looking to buy a whole or half hog.